 - Pros: Extreme protection against gnarly weather, well-insulted, huge vestibules allow room for lots of gear storage, relatively lightweight and compact for its capabilities, leaves nothing to chance

 - Cons: Quite expensive, would be overkill for most hunting applications

 Main Material: ABS hardshell, poly/cotton blend

 This beast will allow you to camp wherever you park, pop up your shelter in under a minute, and sleep on a built-in foam mattress that feels almost as good as the one at home.
-It’ll also elevate you above the bugs and bears, offer insane four-season weather protection, and allow for excellent visibility out of its large windows and awnings.
+It’ll also elevate you above the bugs and bears, offer insane four-season weather protection, and allow for excellent visibility from its large windows and awnings.

-- Pros: Sets up in about a minute, mattress far more comfortable than an inflatable sleeping pad, windows and awnings add to the ambiance, rock-solid four-season weather protection, will make your friends jealous
+- Pros: Sets up in about a minute, mattress far more comfortable than an inflatable sleeping pad, windows, and awnings add to the ambiance, rock-solid four-season weather protection, will make your friends jealous

 - Cons: Expensive, elevated tent makes for annoying midnight bathroom trips